 Visit the Charles Darwin Research Station

-Whether Santa Cruz is the first stop on your tour of the Galapagos Islands or the last, a visit to the Charles Darwin Research Station is a must.
+Whether Santa Cruz is the first stop on your Galapagos Islands tour or the last, a visit to the Charles Darwin Research Station is a must.
 Founded in 1959, the station serves as the headquarters for scientific research and environmental education in the Galapagos.

-It is here that you can learn more about the various species of animals inhabiting the islands, get to see tortoises in various stages of growth, get up close with the late Lonesome George and learn the story of the extinction of his species, find out more about the land iguana breeding project, and get an overall feel for the important conservation and sustainability work that goes on behind the scenes in the Galapagos.
+Here, you can learn more about the various animals inhabiting the islands.
+While visiting, you will see tortoises in multiple stages of growth, get up close with the late Lonesome George and learn the story of the extinction of his species.
+You will also learn more about the land iguanas breeding project and get an overall feel for the critical conservation and sustainability work behind the scenes in the Galapagos.

 Come Face-to-Face with Tortoises at the El Chato Tortoise Reserve

 There is no better place to admire giant tortoises in the wild in the Galapagos Islands than by visiting the El Chato Tortoise Reserve.
-Here, tortoises can be found roaming free in their natural environment across thousands of square meters of high pastures.
-You’ll find tortoises of all sizes and ages, with some as old as 100+ years!
+Here, tortoises can be found roaming free in their natural environment across thousands of square meters in the Santa Cruz highlands.
+You’ll discover tortoises of all sizes and ages, with some as old as 100+ years!